The Newcastle Seed Library has expanded and it’s now easier than ever to collect and donate your seeds!

 How do I get involved?

-- Members of Newcastle Libraries are welcome to access the seed library from Wallsend Library (from Tuesday 6 October 2020) and take home some FREE seeds, just as they would borrow a book.
+- Members of Newcastle Libraries can access the Seed Library from Wallsend Library, Lambton Library and the Digital Library and take home some FREE seeds

 Grow, then harvest and share